jacobrask/styledocco/README.md

 ```
 /* <button class="btn btn-primary">Primary</button>
    Provides extra visual weight and identifies the primary action in a set of buttons */
-button {
+.btn.btn-primary {
   background: blue;
   color: white;
 }
 ```

 Would output an HTML document with one column displaying the rendered button followed by the description, and another column with the code.
+The code will also be included in a `style` element of the document.

 Acknowledgements